mberrouk/Inception/README.md

 - Cgroups:
 > A Cgropus is a collection of process that are bound to a set of limits or parameters defined via cgroup filesystem. --< linux manual page >--

+Cgroups provides:

+- Resource limiting:

+    ...* groups can be set to not exceed a configured memory limit, which also includes the file system cache, I/O bandwidth limit, CPU quota limit, CPU set limit, or maximum open files.

 #### Containers VS Virtual machine: